 Location: Orpheum Theater

-In December 2018, you will have the chance to see Jim Steinman's Bat Out of Hell on stage at the Orpheum Theater.
+In December 2019, you will have the chance to see Hamilton on stage at the Orpheum Theater.

 It's one of the best San Francisco events in December.